 The Vivint Outdoor Camera Pro also helps keep your kids and property safe, too.
 Its Smart Sentry feature identifies potential lurkers on your property, and then warns them they've been spotted by playing a warning sound and activating a red light around the camera.
 You'll also be notified on your smartphone whenever the camera spots a lurker, so you can check and see what's going on outside.

-Talk to other family members with the Vivint Ping Camera
+Talk to other family members with the Vivint Indoor Camera

-You can talk to family members or kids in another room from your Vivint Smart Home app thanks to the two-way talk feature on the indoor Vivint Ping Camera.
+You can talk to family members or kids in another room from your Vivint app thanks to the two-way talk feature on the indoor Vivint Indoor Camera.
 It's a great way to check on family members without leaving your home office.

-The Ping also features one-touch callout, so your kids can reach you on your phone without barging into your office.
+The indoor camera also features one-touch callout, so your kids can reach you on your phone without barging into your office.

 Download your free smart home guide.